203-Systems/Matrix-Wiki/versioned_docs/version-2.6.0/Developer/BuildingMatrixOS/Mystrix/MacOS.md

    ```bash
    make DEVICE=Mystrix build
    ```
 4. Prepare to upload to your Mystrix device.
-Make sure your Mystrix is in [upload mode](/docs/Mystrix/MystrixSpecific/UpdateMatrixOS#enter-os-update-mode) already.
+Make sure your Mystrix is in <DocLink to="/docs/Mystrix/MystrixSpecific/UpdateMatrixOS#enter-os-update-mode">upload mode</DocLink> already.
 5. Upload the compiled Matrix OS to Mystrix:
    ```bash
    make DEVICE=Mystrix uf2-upload